reematcs/RentDaddy/backend/internal/smtp/SMTP_README.md

-# Email Alert System - Configuration & Troubleshooting Guide
+# General SMTP - Configuration & Troubleshooting Guide

 This guide explains how to set up and manage your email alerts using environment variables.
 The system is designed for SMTP integration with Amazon SES, but any SMTP server using the same environment variables will work.

----

 ## 1. SMTP Setup & Authentication